In Spite of Speed and Infrastructure Increases, the FCC Concludes That American Price-to-Value Is High Compared to Other Developed Countries.

 Prospects Improving for Broadband Competition

-Partisan disagreements aside, seeing the US rankings improve over the past five years has been encouraging for everyone involved.
+Partisan disagreements aside, seeing the US rankings improve over the past five years (particularly in states like New York and Illinois where service has improved rapidly in Brooklyn and Chicago) has been encouraging for everyone involved.
 Wireless and fiber development alongside an emphasis on federal funding for closing the digital divide are expected to continue improving broadband availability and pricing over the coming years.

 Since this data is often a year or more behind the times by the time it reaches the public through FCC releases, we’ll have to wait until later in 2018 to find out how the scoreboards react to the current deregulatory approach to solving these critical challenges in American infrastructure development.